sree0831/MSP-4/README.md

 The navbar will be available to users at the top of the application on every page.
 Unregistered users will see links to Register,Login.
 Registered users will see links to LogOut, Profile in my account.
+- Users can select products depending on their categories with shop now option which leads to all products page .

 ### Database structure
 - Django normally works with SQL databases and comes prepacked with sqlite3.